codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 ## 4. Cleaning up code

 Congrazz!!!
 You've created a responsive navigation bar!
-You're talented. :D
+You're awesome. :D

-You may also want to add some borders to separate components like the toggler-button and the two link-lists before cleaning up your code and merge classes' styles.
+You may also want to add some borders to separate components like the toggler-button and the two lists of links before cleaning up your code and merge classes' styles.

 `CSS code:`
 <script src="https://gist.github.com/codenart/8f17f985162759d1b84f7c0989a204bc.js">